 The annual Sports Day was usually an unpaid holiday granted by the mining companies; many stores also closed for the day to allow their workers to join in this important community event.

 In the early years many hundreds of people, including many children, all dressed in their best would participate in these processions.
-By the turn of the twentieth century the attendances had dwindled significantly and the parades eventually ceased.
+By the turn of the twentieth century the attendances had dwindled significantly and these parades eventually ceased.

 Whoever designed the Maldon Banner decided it should be large (267cm (8ft 9ins) high x 388cm (12ft 9ins) wide).
 These dimensions are very similar to the Eureka Flag.
 The overall design is somewhat unusual for the 1880s as it reflects British banner design of the 1830s with an emphasis on words rather than bold images.